shoobyban/sshman/README.md

 #### List Groups

-To list all groups and their associated users and hosts:
+List groups and the users and hosts attached to them:

 ```bash
 sshman group list